szaretsky/anthropic-mcp/README.md

 The exception reporter receives two arguments:

 - `exception`: The Ruby exception object that was raised
-- `context`: A hash containing contextual information about where the error occurred
+- `server_context`: A hash containing contextual information about where the error occurred

-The context hash includes:
+The server_context hash includes:

 - For tool calls: `{ tool_name: "name", arguments: { ... } }`
 - For general request handling: `{ request: { ... } }`